-Telotristat Ethyl is an extremely significant introduction to the treatment of Carcinoid Syndrome as it would be the first addition to the standard of care in more than 16 years and the first time an oral syndrome treatment has been developed.
+Telotristat Ethyl is an extremely significant introduction to the treatment of Carcinoid Syndrome.
+It’s the first addition to the standard of care in more than 16 years and the first time an oral syndrome treatment has been developed.
 The drug was previously known as Telotristat Etiprate but was changed to Ethyl in Oct 2016.
 ‘Etiprate’ was previously a truncation of ‘ethyl hippurate’.
-The brand name is XERMELO™ – Lex Pharma have established a dedicated site – click here
+The brand name is XERMELO™

 Who is the drug for?

 The drug may be of benefit to those whose carcinoid syndrome is not adequately controlled by somatostatin analogues (Octreotide/Lanreotide).
 It doesn’t replace somatostatin analogues – it is an additional treatment.

 The US FDA approved the drug 28 February 2017.
 The European Medicines Agency has also accepted the filing for Telotristat Ethyl as an adjunct (i.e. in addition) to somatostatin analogue therapy for the long-term treatment of carcinoid syndrome.

 In addition to the European submission, Ipsen will pursue a worldwide regulatory plan for marketing authorisation submissions in the territories in which it operates.
 Once approved, Ipsen will be distributing the drug in all countries less USA and Japan where Lexicon retains the rights.
 The approval estimate outside USA is not yet clear but my best guess is that the EMA approval should be later in 2017 and then subject to local regulations for access to treatment and reimbursement.
 Outside USA and Europe will be constrained by national approval timelines.